create3000/x_ite/docs/_posts/components/Picking/LinePickSensor.md

 *isActive* indicates when the intersecting object is picked by the picking geometry.
 Output event isActive=true gets sent once a picked item is found.
 Output event isActive=false gets sent once no picked item is found.

+### MFVec3f [out] **pickedTextureCoordinate**

+Output event containing 3D texture coordinates of surfaces computed by the picking intersection computations.
+Picked texture coordinates are in three dimensions.
+If the target texture coordinate has two dimensions, the third coordinate (z component of an SFVec3f) shall be zero.

+#### Warning

+- If the target object has multiple textures defined, only texture coordinates for the first texture are returned and all other textures are ignored.

+### MFVec3f [out] **pickedNormal**

+Output event containing surface normal vectors computed by the picking intersection computations.

+### MFVec3f [out] **pickedPoint**

+Output event containing 3D points on surface of underlying pickingGeometry computed by the picking intersection computations, given in the local coordinate system.

 ### SFNode [in, out] **pickingGeometry** NULL <small>[IndexedLineSet|LineSet]</small>

 *pickingGeometry* specifies the exact geometry coordinates that are used to perform the intersection testing of the picking operation.